cm2test/Bank-of-Quack/README.md

 5. Copy the entire block of SQL code provided there.
 6. Paste the code into the Supabase SQL Editor and click **RUN**.
 This sets up all the necessary tables for the app.

-### Step 4: Create Your App Login
+### Step 5: Create Your App Login

 1. In the Supabase left sidebar, find the **Authentication** page.
 2. Click the **Add new user** button, then "Create new user".
 3. Enter the email and password you want to use to log into your application.
 4. It's recommended to go to the **Providers** > **Email** section and turn **OFF** "Confirm email" for the simplest setup.

-### Step 5: All Done!
+### Step 6: All Done!

 Once Vercel has finished (you'll get an email and see it on your Vercel dashboard), you can visit the URL they provide.
-Log in using the email and password you created in Step 4.
+Log in using the email and password you created in Step 5.
 Enjoy your private financial tracker!

-### Step 6: Go Live!
-(Trigger Production Deployment)

-The first time you set this up, Vercel creates a "preview".
-To make your site fully live at its main address, you need to make one small change.

-1. Go to the new repository Vercel created for you in your GitHub account.
-(It should be named something like `my-bank-of-quack`).
-2. Click on the `README.md` file.
-3. Click the **pencil icon** (Edit this file) in the top-right corner of the file view.
-4. You don't have to change anything significant.
-Just add a space or an emoji at the end of a sentence.
-5. Scroll to the bottom of the page and click the green **Commit changes...** button.
-6. That's it!
-This new commit will automatically tell Vercel to build a "Production" version of your site.
-After a few minutes, your website will be live at its main URL.

 ---